Exabyte-io/documentation/docs/ui/header-footer.md

 ## Right-hand sidebar

-The right-hand sidebar can be opened by clicking on the account name at the top-right corner of the page.
+The right-hand sidebar can be opened by clicking on the **Account name and type** at the top-right corner of the page.

 # Footer